ameena-a/weather-app/README.md

     "status": "FAILURE - OpenWeatherMapApiKey is allowed only 5 calls per one hour for the given API key", "weatherDesc": ""
 }

+Test:
+one black box test is been written.
+We can use wiremock to have component tests to test Web Client.